omniphx/forrest/README.md

     Forrest::queryExplain('SELECT Id FROM Account');

 #### Search
+Returns the specified SOSL query

+    Forrest::search('Find foo');

 #### Scope Order
+Global search keeps track of which objects the user interacts with and arranges them when the user performs a global search.
+This call will return this ordered list of objects.

+    Forrest:scopeOrder();

 #### Search Layouts
+Returns the search results layout for the objects in the query string.
+List should be formatted as a string, but delimited by a comma.

+    Forrest::searchLayouts('Account,Contact,Lead');

 #### Suggested Articles
-Returns a list of Salesforce Knowledge articles based on teh
+Returns a list of Salesforce Knowledge articles based on the a search query.
+Second parameter is used for additional options.Available for API verison 30.0 or later.

+    Forrest::searchArticles('foo', [
+        'language'=>'en',
+        'channel'=>'App']);

 #### Suggested Queries
 Returns a list of suggested searches based on a search text query.
 Matches search queries that other users have performed in Salesforce Knowledge.
 Available for API version 30.0 or later.